 We have made several changes in how we process awards entries.
 Please read these instructions carefully and review the FAQ section of the ASP Awards pages https://asponline.com/awards/awards-faqs/

 Electronic entry submission: You may only submit your entry essay in electronic form (no hard copy submissions).
-The entry must consist of a single file, and must be in PDF format and in a Word document, which we will need in case your entry wins and is published in “The Year’s Ten Best Web Support Sites” book.
+The entry must consist of two single files, and must be in PDF format and in a Word document, which we will need in case your entry wins and is published in “The Year’s Ten Best Web Support Sites” book.

-File transmission: Please email the PDF and Word files to email@example.com.
+File transmission: Please use our online entry or email the PDF and Word files to email@example.com.

 Entry length: Your entry may not be longer than 12 pages (including a cover page).
 Screen shots and other graphics should be embedded in the text and should be large enough to be easily read.
 Please save images at high resolution (200 dpi or better).